sramteke171/python-oop/readme.md

 When we define a class to represent a **Phone** we can add the basic properties and functionality that all phones have.

-* All phones have a phone number
+- All phones have a phone number
-* All phones can place phone calls
+- All phones can place phone calls
-* All phones can send text messages
+- All phones can send text messages

 After we define what a **Phone** is we can create classes that `inherit` from the Phone class and add their own properties and functionality.

 Let's define two new classes that `inherit` from the **Phone** class.
-We'll make an **IPhone** and an **AndroidPhone** (class names are uppercase by convention, but not required)
+We'll make an **IPhone** and an **Android** (class names are uppercase by convention, but not required)

-* iPhones have a unique `unlock` method that accepts a fingerprint
+- iPhones have a unique `unlock` method that accepts a fingerprint
-* iPhones have a unique `set_fingerprint` method that accepts a fingerprint
+- iPhones have a unique `set_fingerprint` method that accepts a fingerprint
-* Android phones have a unique `set_keyboard` method that accepts a keyboard
+- Android phones have a unique `set_keyboard` method that accepts a keyboard

 ```python
 class Phone: